Custom Post Types Permalinks

 What are Custom Post Types?

-The basic content types included with WordPress are pages and posts.
-WordPress includes two default content types: posts and pages.
-Sometimes the data does not fit into either of the built-in content types.
+In WordPress, you usually work with two main content types - pages and posts.
+These come built into the system.
+Sometimes, your content may not fit well into either one.
 If this is the case, you may declare a custom content types and separate the content from the standard posts and pages.

 There are many situations when this may be useful.
 Custom post types may handle a variety of content types, including testimonials and events.
 They are also an essential component of the WooCommerce plugin, which uses them for products.